19.00.050 SPECIALIZED VEHICLES (CALEA 41.1.3)

 Mobile Command Center

-The Department utilizes a regional Command Center vehicle that is currently maintained by the Medina Police Department.
+The Department utilizes a regional Command Center vehicle.
 Requests for use of the vehicle may be initiated by Command personnel, and will normally be made through NORCOM.

 Special Weapons and Tactical (SWAT) Team Vehicles